The cold war

 During this period, Sweden's concerns were mainly focused on two areas: the risk of being drawn into conflict with the Soviet Union, and the threat of nuclear war.

-To protect sensitive information and the security of the country, strict regulations were implemented, and certain areas were classified as military protection zones.
 This complex dynamic between neutrality and the need to be prepared for potential threats defined Sweden's policy during the Cold War and has had lasting effects on the country's security policy and international relations.